Ez-114/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is shell variables project
+this is shell redirections and filters